nhatn/Router/README.md

 int Send(const charbuffer,unsigned int sz, SOCKADDR_IN destination)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Send packet to peer (specified by destination address)
+Send packet to peer which specified by destination address

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~